-Three 5G Technology REITs to Buy Now - Cabot Wealth Network
+Three 5G Technology REITs to Buy Now

 Want to Cash in on the 5G Technology Revolution?
 Real Estate Investment Trusts are the Way to Go.

+This pandemic stuff is distracting.
+There’s nothing like global pestilence with an economic crash and resurgence to command the attention and obsession of investors.
+But while everybody is focused on other things, there is a revolution going on, and 5G technology REITs are benefiting.

-While we focus on other things, there is a revolution going on.
-You’ve probably heard the term 5G technology.
-It is the latest, or “fifth generation,” of cellular wireless technology just starting to be rolled out.
-But it’s much more than just an incremental generational cell phone advancement.
-It will thrust the world into a new age.
-And three 5G technology REITs intend to capitalize.
-More on those in a bit.
+You’ve probably heard the term 5G.
+It is the latest, or “fifth generation,” of cellular wireless technology currently in the process of being rolled out.
+But it’s way more than just some incremental generational cell phone advancement.
+It is a game changer that will thrust the world into a new age.

 A new generation rolls around every 10 years or so, from the first one that enabled cell phones in the first place to the third and fourth generations that enabled smartphones and mobile data.
 Each generation marks an improvement in speed and latency, the amount of time it takes devices to communicate with each other.
-This generation is projected to feature internet connectivity with far superior speed, scope and scale.
+This generation is projected to add massive speeds, up to 100 times faster, and internet connectivity with far superior speed, scope and scale.

-Cabot Dividend Investor solves the biggest problem investors face—generating enough income to meet your retirement income needs in this low-interest environment (with tons of market risk) without selling your investments to make ends meet.
-Once you fully understand the financial power our new IRIS-based advisory brings you, you’ll also understand why we limit the new membership to this advisory.

-Cabot Dividend Investor solves the biggest problem investors face—generating enough income to meet your retirement income needs in this low-interest environment (with tons of market risk) without selling your investments to make ends meet.

-Once you fully understand the financial power our new IRIS-based advisory brings you, you’ll also understand why we limit the new membership to this advisory.Click here to accept your trial now.

 The implications go well beyond phones.
-It is a crucial tipping point of critical mass: 5G enables virtually instantaneous internet connectivity, providing the technology for a new range of advancements like self-driving cars, robotics, artificial intelligence, smart cities and much more.

-Until now, the digital age was like a dirt road.
+It is a crucial tipping point of critical mass.
+5G enables virtually instantaneous internet connectivity, providing the technology for a new range of advancements like self-driving cars, robotics, artificial intelligence, smart cities and much more.
+To this point the digital age was like a dirt road.
 It’s now about to become a 10-lane highway with speed rails and air traffic.
-You ain’t seen nothin’ yet!
+You ain’t seen nothin’ yet.

 How important is it?
 It is such a game changer that it is considered a national security imperative.
-It is a big part of the current trade war with China and the struggle for dominance and power.
+It is a big part of the struggle for dominance and power with China.
 The U.S. National Security Council has warned that if China gets 5G first it “will win economically and militarily.”
 In fact, 5G technology is considered so crucial that the FCC streamlined the rules so that the 5G rollout can continue in haste.

 5G is infrastructure.
 Every new generation requires more and better cell towers and supporting structures.
 This new generation requires even more because, although it provides great speeds and power, it doesn’t have the cell signal range of previous generations.
 Therefore, it requires more towers and supporting technologies to increase the range and relieve congestion.

-Aside from the major cell phone providers, there are three big players in 5G technology, and they’re all REITs (Real Estate Investment Trusts).
-It’s a business that provides both growth, with the 5G rollout, and defense, as the rollout will continue rain or shine, in a good economy or a bad one.
-Right now, these three 5G technology REITs are an incredible opportunity for income investors.
+Aside from the major cell phone providers, there are three big players in 5G infrastructure, and they’re all REITs.
+It’s a business that provides both growth, with the 5G rollout, and defense, as the rollout will continue rain or shine in a good economy or a bad one.
+Right now, these 5G technology REITs are an incredible opportunity for income investors.

 5G Technology REIT #1: American Tower Corp.
 (AMT)

 American Tower is the largest U.S. cellular infrastructure REIT.
-It owns and operates 170,000 cell towers, 41,000 in the U.S. and 130,000 abroad, primarily in India and Brazil.
+It owns and operates 187,000 cell towers, 43,000 in the U.S. and over 140,000 abroad, primarily in India and Brazil.
 And it’s growing.
 It added 20,000 cell towers in 2018.
 It leases these towers to cellular service providers under long-term contracts, acting as a mobile technology landlord.

 Business is good.
 The stock has blown away both the returns of the overall market as well as its REIT peers.
-AMT has provided a better than 21% average annual return over the past 10 years.
-It is benefitting in the U.S. from the voracious anticipation for the 5G rollout as well as in emerging markets, as low-cost smartphones proliferate at a torrid pace.
+AMT has provided a better than 26% average annual return over the past three years.
+It is benefitting in the U.S. from the voracious demand with the 5G rollout as well as in emerging markets as low-cost smartphones proliferate at a torrid pace.

-Lately, the returns are accelerating.
-The stock has gained 49% over the past year and 40% year to date.
-Revenues and earnings continue to grow with no end in sight and this market has noticed.

-The biggest drawback is that AMT isn’t cheap and it only pays a 1.55% yield.
-That said, it is forecasted to grow earnings at a better than 21% annual clip over the next five years.
+Not only is the business very profitable right now; it’s also defensive.
+The REIT grew revenues by 6% even in the pandemic-stricken 2020.
+It looks like it’s back to regular business this year as the REIT has returned more than 16% YTD despite a sharp downturn in the last month.
+It is also forecast to grow earnings at about a 20% per-year clip over the next five years.
 That’s serious growth for a REIT.

-It is also worth noting the defensive nature of this growth business.
-Even during the financial crisis year of 2008, AMT still grew revenues at 8%.

 5G Technology REIT #2: SBA Communications Corp.
-(SBA)
+(SBAC)

-SBA is the smallest of the cellular infrastructure REITs with about 30,000 cell towers in North, Central and South America.
+SBA is the smallest or the cellular infrastructure REITs with more than 32,000 cell towers in North, Central and South America.
 It has a huge presence in Brazil but generates about three quarters of revenue in the good ole USA.

-It has essentially the same business model as AMT in that it leases space on its towers to cellular service providers under long-term contracts.
+It has essentially the same business model as AMT in that it leases space on its towers to cellular service providers under long term contracts.
 The key differentiating point is size, which is both a blessing and a curse.
-On the downside, all the earnings go back into growth and it doesn’t even pay a dividend.
-Who ever heard of a REIT that doesn’t pay a dividend?
+It’s much smaller than the other two REITs.
+On the downside, all the earnings go back into growth and the company only pays a small dividend, currently yielding 0.70%.

 On the positive side, the upside is juiced.
-Smaller companies can grow faster and SBA has past returns that are even better than those of AMT.
-While AMT is forecasted to grow earnings better than 20% over the next five years, SBA is projected to grow at a better than 80% annual clip.
+Smaller companies can grow faster.
+Performance has been better than AMT.
+While AMT is forecast to grow earnings by about 20% over the next five years, SBA is projected to grow at a better than 100% annual clip.
 It’s really a growth stock disguised as a REIT.
 But it’s in the right place at the right time.

 5G Technology REIT #3: Crown Castle International Corp.
 (CCI)

-The current 5G buildout plays right into Crown Castle’s hands.
-Although speed and latency will improve by staggering amounts, this generation lacks something previous ones had—range.
+The current 5G build out plays right into Crown Castle’s hands.
+Although speed and latency will improve by staggering amounts, this generation lacks something previous ones had – range.
 A 5G signal only travels about half a mile, compared to several miles for earlier generations.
-That means that small cell towers will be required all over the place in order to increase the range and relieve congestion.
+That means that small cell towers will be needed all over the place in order to increase the range and relieve congestion.

 Crown Castle is the small tower king.
 Small towers are about the size of a pizza box, and will soon decorate almost every street corner.
 AT&T claims that 300,000 new small towers will be needed for 5G.
 Only 220,000 currently exist.
-Crown Castle already owns 65,000 (more than any other company in the country) and has recently signed multibillion dollar contracts with the four largest cell providers (Verizon, AT&T, Sprint and T-Mobile) to provide more.
+Crown Castle already owns 80,000 (more than any other company in the country) and has signed multibillion dollar contracts with the four largest cell providers (Verizon, AT&T, Sprint and T-Mobile) to provide more.

+The proof is in the pudding.
+CCI has outperformed the other two REITs during the 5G rollout, for the past two-year, one-year and YTD periods.
+Crown Castle is also projected to grow earnings by an average annual rate of over 20% for the next five years.

 High Income and Peace of Mind